firmai/datagene/README.md

 Matrix
 -----------
-Transformations like Gramian Angular Field, Recurrence Plots, Joint Recurrence Plot , Markov Transition Field, returns an image from time series.
+Transformations like Gramian Angular Field, Recurrence Plots, Joint Recurrence Plot, and Markov Transition Field, returns an image from time series.
 This makes them perfect candidates for image similarity measures.
 From this matrix section, only the first three measures, take in images, they have been tagged (IMG).
 From what I know, image similarity metrics have not yet been used on 3D time series data.
 Furthermore, correlation heatmaps, and 2D KDE plots, and a few others, also work fairly well with image similarity metrics.

 ```dist.ssim_grey()``` - Structural grey image similarity index.
 (IMG)